10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Power Animal

-The robin is also something that would help you when you need to become self-reliant.
-The robin is one of the early birds, toiling when all its other peers are still shrugging off the snowflakes.
+The Robin is also something that would help you when you need to become self-reliant.
+The Robin is one of the early birds, toiling when all its other peers are still shrugging off the snowflakes.
 It only needs the slightest opportunity to find its sustenance.

 IV